2067 (film): Plot

 The Chronical's activation triggers a malfunction in its nuclear power core, threatening to unleash a nuclear explosion before the countdown is completed.
 Ethan and Jude make their way to the power core, which is located beneath the overgrown ruins of their home city.
 Finding the ruins littered with skeletons, including Xanthe's, they conclude that a cure against the Sickness was never found.
 When Jude attempts to comfort him, Ethan recognizes Jude's voice from a recording he found on the decaying Archie, taken moments before his future self was killed.
 Claiming that he's saving Ethan from himself, Jude directs Ethan at gunpoint to the reactor's control room.
 Unable to activate the emergency override, Ethan decides to go inside of the airlock and pull the lever.

 With 37 minutes to spare, the duo return to the Chronical lab, where Ethan finds another exit that opens the entryway next to his skeleton.
 Ethan suffers a nervous breakdown and implores Jude to kill him, which Jude refuses to do.
 Jude then confesses that there was no actual hope of ever changing the future.
 Refusing to believe that, Ethan locks Jude in a room and plays back his father's log from the day that Richard died.
-Ethan learns that his mission was a sham from the beginning: Jackson intended to flee from her dying time into the future with a "chosen few", while Ethan’s late father Richard maintained hope for humankind.
+Ethan learns that his mission was a sham from the beginning: Jackson intended to flee from her dying time into the future with a chosen few, while Ethan’s late father Richard maintained hope for humankind.
 To prevent its abuse, Richard had already keyed the time machine to Ethan's DNA, but when Richard's colleague announced that the machine could be rigged to send a person into the future one-way, Jackson killed Richard.
-Jude was appointed by Jackson as Ethan's guardian to ensure that he would be sent forward in time to repair the power failure and stabilise the time portal; once Ethan returned to 2067, Jackson would then have him killed.
+Jude was appointed by Jackson as Ethan's guardian to ensure that he would be sent forward in time to repair the power failure and stabilise the time portal; once Ethan returned to 2067, Jackson would have him killed.

 Ethan tries to shut the Chronical down, but Jude moves to stop him.
 When Ethan refuses to fight him, Jude, guilt-ridden, commits suicide.
 Just before Jackson can put her plans in motion, Ethan sends the "Send Ethan Whyte" message, a copy of Richard's recorded murder on Archie, hundreds of live jungle plants, and a farewell gift to Xanthe into the past.
 Then he destroys the Chronical, which changes the timeline: In the past, Jackson is arrested after Archie transmits the recording to a news station, and the plants are used to revitalize the planet.
 In the future, Ethan's corpse is gone, and Ethan discovers his formerly ruined city inhabited and advanced with architecture more harmonious with the environment.